Richard Dewey Jr., M.D.

-Dr. Richard Dewey was trained in Neurology and Movement Disorders at the Mayo Clinic in Rochester, Minnesota, having received his medical degree from Baylor College of Medicine in Houston, Texas.
-He joined the neurology faculty at UT Southwestern Medical Center in July, 1994 where he helped to create the Clinical Center for Movement Disorders which he directs.
+Richard Dewey, M.D., was trained in Neurology and Movement Disorders at the Mayo Clinic in Rochester, Minnesota, having received his medical degree from Baylor College of Medicine in Houston, Texas.
+In July 1994, he joined the neurology faculty at UT Southwestern Medical Center, where he helped to create the Clinical Center for Movement Disorders which he directs.
 Dr. Dewey is now Professor of Neurology, and has been involved in a number of clinical research projects in the field of movement disorders.
-His primary research interests are in therapeutics of Parkinson disease, and he is currently working on NIH-funded projects studying disease modification and measurement of cognition in PD.
+His primary research interests are in therapeutics of Parkinson's disease, and he is currently working on NIH-funded projects studying disease modification and measurement of cognition in PD.
 He is a fellow of the American Academy of Neurology and a member of the American Neurological Association.

 Professor; Fellowship Director, Movement Disorders; Associate Residency Program Director

 Shilpa Chitnis, M.D., Ph.D., is Associate Professor of Neurology and Neurotherapeutics at UT Southwestern.
 She received her medical degree from Grant Medical College in Bombay, India, and completed her Ph.D. in Pharmacology and a residency in neurology at Tulane University in New Orleans, La.
 Dr. Chitnis then did a fellowship in movement disorders at LSU Medical Center in New Orleans.
 She has been involved in the care of patients with movement disorders for the past 12 years.
 Dr. Chitnis serves as Fellowship Director for Movement Disorders and Associate Program Director for the Neurology Residency at UT Southwestern.
 Her clinical interests include Parkinson’s disease and various movement disorders with a special interest in deep brain stimulation (DBS) therapy for movement disorders including Parkinson’s disease, essential tremor, and dystonia.